Kings Bromley clubs and organisations

 Royal British LegionFor information please contact the Parish Clerk

-ScoutsThe Foresters Scout Group is open to boys and girls, aged 10 to 15 years of age.
-Meetings are held weekly, during term time, at St Peter's School, Yoxall on a Thursday evening from 7.30 pm to 9.00 pm For further information, please contact Angela Burns on 07976 814523
+ScoutsThe Foresters Scout Group is open to boys and girls, aged 10 to 14 years of age.
+There are 2 Scout Troops, both meet at St Peters School in Yoxall.
+The first meets on a Tuesday 7.15pm - 8.45pm and the second one on a Thursday 7.45pm - 9.15pm For further information, please contact Angela Burns on 07976 814523

 Snooker ClubThe club has two tables in the Village Hall.
 We play friendly snooker and it is an opportunity to meet friends and neighbours socially.
 New members are welcome.
 Details from Secretary - Tony Rich, or pop along to the club one Monday or Thursday evening.

 SpeedwatchInformation about Community Speedwatch in Kings Bromley can be obtained from Staffordshire Police on tel.
 08453 30 20 10

 Theatre GroupThis group of like minded people, make regular outings to theatres near and far to see plays, shows and productions of all types.
 Further details are available from Mrs M Weaver.